microsoft/MicrosoftDefenderForEndpoint-PowerBI/README.md

 - mdatp
 description: "MDATP repository for PowerBI reports"
 ---
-# Microsoft Defender PowerBI reports samples
+# Microsoft Defender ATP PowerBI reports samples

 Welcome to the repository for PowerBI reports using Microsoft Defender data!
 This repository is a starting point for all Microsoft Defender's users to share PowerBI reports that utilizes Microsoft Defender data.